Roland Rudd: Career

 After graduating, Rudd worked as a policy coordinator for David Owen and the Social Democratic Party (he was the first SDP president of the Oxford Union).
 He was a financial journalist at the Sunday Correspondent and the Financial Times.

-At the Sunday Correspondent, Rudd became friends with Robert Peston, now political editor for ITV News, and they worked together at the Financial Times where the two were known as the "Pest and the Rat".
-Rudd taking the nickname in reference to the then popular children's television character Roland Rat.
+At the Sunday Correspondent, Rudd became friends with Robert Peston, now political editor for ITV News, and they worked together at the Financial Times where the two were known as "the Pest and the Rat", Rudd taking the nickname in reference to the then popular children's television character Roland Rat.

-In 1994, Rudd left the Financial Times to found RLM Finsbury with Rupert Younger.
+In 1994, Rudd left the Financial Times to found Finsbury with Rupert Younger.
 Rudd told The Independent in 2011, "I was at the Financial Times, writing about M&A (mergers and acquisitions) and conglomerates.
 The takeover world always fascinated me.
 I had wanted to build my own business and could see a gap for a financial PR company which was utterly professional.
 Right from the start, I hired only the most financially literate staff and was determined to have the top FTSE clients."
+Finsbury reportedly ended up with more than a quarter of FTSE100 companies as clients.

 The firm was sold to Martin Sorrell's WPP plc in 2001 in a deal estimated to have earned Rudd £40 million.
-In 2011, RLM Finsbury merged with Robinson Lerer & Montgomery of New York.
+In 2011, Finsbury merged with Robinson Lerer & Montgomery of New York.
 Rudd continued as chairman of the merged firm.
 In 2014, RLM Finsbury rebranded as just Finsbury.

-Rudd's friendship with Robert Peston, who is known for his scoops, has led some to wonder whether Rudd feeds Peston stories, but Rudd has consistently denied it, saying that Peston finds his stories by himself.
-"It's an absurd idea" Rudd has said, "Robert has a fantastic network of contacts built up over the years."
+In January 2021, Finsbury, The Glover Park Group (GPG), and Hering Schuppener completed their merger and management buy-in of 49.99%, and became known as Finsbury Glover Hering.
+Following the merger, Rudd and Carter Eskew, founder of GPG, served as co-chairs of the new firm.
+In December 2021, Finsbury Glover Hering and Sard Verbinnen & Co. merged and rebranded as FGS Global, with Rudd as global co-chair.
+In April 2023, Rudd helped negotiate a deal with KKR buying a 30% stake in FGS Global that valued the company at about $1.4 billion.
+In August 2024, Rudd helped negotiate a deal for KKR to buy WPP's controlling stake in FGS Global that valued the company at about $1.7 billion.